 - Not available in New York.
 If you live in the Empire State, you’ll need to look elsewhere for a loan.

-Stearns Lending offers a full suite of mortgages — including 403(k) renovations loans, and a mobile app that supports a fully digital application — a boon for convenience.
-But it garners an overwhelming number of negative reviews that include serious accusations of poor customer service and mistakes that ended up affecting borrowers’ credit scores.
+Stearns offers a suite of mortgages, including 403(k) renovations loans and a mobile app that supports a fully digital application — a boon for convenience.
+But it garners an overwhelming number of negative reviews that include serious accusations of poor customer service and mistakes that affected borrowers’ credit scores.